CPS-Cornell/course/docs/labs/Lab1/Lab1.md

 - Send an `ACK` response back to the sender.
 - Be sure to send the `ACK` response with the length of the data contained in the message.

+> Note: When analyzing how this protocol fits into the OSI model, keep in mind that UART is often considered a physical/datalink layer.
+Our custom packet-based protocol and message handling build on top of it.

 ### Testing

 To test the UART communication between the Raspberry Pi Pico and the Raspberry Pi Zero, implement a function (or multiple functions) that sends a large amount of data from the Pico to the Zero and measures the time it takes to transmit the data.